V533 Carinae

-V533 Carinae (V533 Car, y Car, y Carinae) is a white A-type supergiant variable star with a mean apparent magnitude of +4.59 in the constellation Carina.
-It is over 10,000 light years from Earth.
+V533 Carinae (V533 Car, y Car, y Carinae) is a A-type supergiant and a Alpha Cygni variable star with a mean apparent magnitude of +4.59 in the constellation Carina.
+It is located at a distance of about 9,000 light years.
+It is visible to the naked eye outside of brightly-lit urban areas.

 Location

 V533 Carinae is found near the Carina Nebula on the edge of the constellation Carina towards Crux.
 It is a member of Collinder 240, a sparse open cluster sometimes considered to be a portion of the richer nearby cluster NGC 3572.
 Together with the small clusters Hogg 10 and 11, they are all part of the Carina OB2 stellar association.

 V533 Carinae is the brightest star in the region.
 The other bright stars in NGC 3572 are hot young stars such as HD 97166 and all the clusters in the region are only a few million years old.

 V533 Carinae is classified as a double star with the companion being a magnitude 11.5 star 21.7 arc-seconds away.